You must reapply for financial aid (CA State & CSULB Institutional Grants) each year!

 - Your Driver’s License number (if you have one)

-Be sure to use the exact name and date of birth on the DREAM Application that is on record for you with CSULB!
+Be sure to use the exact name and date of birth on the DREAM Application that you use on your Admissions Application!

 Determining Your Dependency Status